eamonnmcmanus/ConnectionsGuessing/README.md

 At each point we assume that we were able to guess one of the currently-possible connections and that the remaining connections were split as evenly as possible.
 Then at the next step we assume we start with one of the splits, the larger one if they were not the same size.
-This is a lower bound on the actual number of guesses needed.
+Until we are starting with only one possibility, we have not succeeded in finding everything.
+That establishes a lower bound on the actual number of guesses needed.
 We can see that 4 guesses are indeed not enough, and 5 aren't either, but 6 are.

 ## How many connections can we expect to find?